History of Romania: World War II and aftermath (1940–1947)

 On 4 July, Ion Gigurtu formed the first Romanian government to include an Iron Guardist minister, Horia Sima.
 Sima was a particularly virulent antisemite who had become the nominal leader of the movement after the death of Corneliu Codreanu.
 He was one of the few prominent far-right leaders to survive the bloody infighting and government suppression of the preceding years.

 In the immediate wake of the loss of Northern Transylvania, on 4 September the Iron Guard (led by Horia Sima) and General (later Marshal) Ion Antonescu united to form the "National Legionary State", which forced the abdication of Carol II in favor of his 19-year-old son Michael.
 Carol and his mistress Magda Lupescu went into exile, and Romania, despite the unfavorable outcome of recent territorial disputes, leaned strongly toward the Axis.
 As part of the deal, the Iron Guard became the sole legal party in Romania.
 Antonescu became the Iron Guard's honorary leader, while Sima became deputy premier.

-In power, the Iron Guard stiffened the already harsh anti-Semitic legislation, enacted legislation directed against minority businessmen, tempered at times by the willingness of officials to take bribes, and wreaked vengeance upon its enemies.
+In power, the Iron Guard stiffened the already harsh antisemitic legislation, enacted legislation directed against minority businessmen and wreaked vengeance upon its enemies.
 On 8 October German troops began crossing into Romania.
-They soon numbered over 500,000.

 On 23 November Romania joined the Axis powers.
 On 27 November, 64 former dignitaries or officials were executed by the Iron Guard in Jilava prison while awaiting trial (see Jilava Massacre).
 Later that day, historian and former prime minister Nicolae Iorga and economist Virgil Madgearu, a former government minister, were assassinated.

 The cohabitation between the Iron Guard and Antonescu was never an easy one.
 On 20 January 1941, the Iron Guard attempted a coup, combined with a pogrom against the Jews of Bucharest.
 Within four days, Antonescu had successfully suppressed the coup.
 The Iron Guard was forced out of the government.
 Sima and many other legionnaires took refuge in Germany; others were imprisoned.
 Antonescu abolished the National Legionary State, in its stead declaring Romania a "National and Social State."